Thank you for your consideration in supporting our Circle of HOPE, Annual Sustainer Program.

 In Polk County, 21% of children experience insecurities around food.

-Alcohol and drug use are the most common family stress factor in 42.5% of child abuse cases.
+Alcohol and drug use are the most common family stress factor in 41% of child abuse cases.
+The next common stressors were domestic violence (31.7 %) and parent/caregiver involvement with law enforcement agencies (20.1%).

 One in six U.S. children between the ages of 6 and 17 has a treatable mental health disorder such as depression, anxiety problems, or ADHD.
 Half of these children have not received counseling or treatment.